Meet the Academy Council

 Kathryn has always been a keen sportswoman which led her to become involved as company secretary to the charity Women Win (2011-2015), an organisation which aims to support and encourage girls to reach their full potential through sport.
 She also has a real passion for travelling, having travelled extensively during and after university.
 She returned with her family to Darlington in August 2015, and has two children at the school.

 Kathryn was appointed as a Parent Governor on 25th May 2016 and then Academy Council member on 1st April 2017.
-She is additionally Safeguarding Governor with effect from 6th December 2016 and Vice-Chair with effect from 3rd November 2017.
+She is now also Chair of the Academy Council from the effective date of 22 October 2019.

 Declaration of interests December 2017:-